Diversity & Inclusiveness

 How you can contribute as a speaker

-Speakers can help making the conference more accessible by adhering to a few rules for their slides and presentation.
+Speakers can help make the conference more accessible by adhering to a few rules for their slides and presentation.

 Avoid using male pronouns ("he", "him", "his") in circumstances that describe people of any gender.
 Find examples of nonsexist language here.